Surrender a Pet

 In order to best help your pet, we ask that the Surrender Form be completed, along with a photo of the pet or pets you are looking to surrender.
 The application will gather all the information we need and a future adopter might need about your pet.
 Our Surrender Form asks detailed information about your pet’s health, behavior, habits, likes, and dislikes.
 This is really helpful for the people considering your pet for adoption and helps us decide what kind of home would be best for them.
 We also determine if your pet is a good candidate for our adoption program.
 Please be honest when answering these questions; let us know if your pet has a history of biting, refuses to use the litter box, has a serious or chronic medical condition, or any other problem.
 Know that we will not refuse an animal based on medical or behavioral issues, but we need to ensure we have the finances and ability to give your pet the care he/she needs and we will not place an animal for adoption that is ill or a danger to the community.

-Please Note: If you adopted your pet from H.A.L.O., we pledged to always keep them safe and we will take them back at any time.
-When completing the Surrender Form, make sure to include if your pet is a H.A.L.O. adoptee and we will schedule intake immediately.
+Please Note: If you adopted your pet from H.A.L.O., we will try our best to take them back, but we cannot guarantee intake.
+When completing the Surrender Form, make sure to include if your pet is a H.A.L.O. adoptee and we will make every effort to accomodate.

 Release Form